rsdoiel/antenna/archives/2025/science_and_technology_2025.23.md

 ---

-## DARPA is exploring a swallowable device that could tweak soldiers’ stress responses
+## DARPA is testing a device soldiers can swallow to make them less stressed

 date: 2025-06-11, updated: 2025-06-11, from: The Register (UK I.T.
 News)